maiku1008/maiku1008.github.io/_posts/2018-04-16-pyenv-neovim.md

 Spent a good amount of time googling, asking around, playing with different plugins, but nope, no joy.
 The internet was suggesting three things:
-1. suck it up, cause similar [issues](https://github.com/davidhalter/jedi-vim/issues/744) were not tackled yet.
+1. Suck it up, cause similar [issues](https://github.com/davidhalter/jedi-vim/issues/744) were not tackled yet or at all..
-2. tackle the issue myself, for which I feel I am not well versed enough (yet).
+2. Tackle the issue myself, for which I feel I am not well versed enough (yet).
 3. Move to NeoVim plus Pyenv and jedi-vim, where things magically work.

 So here I am with my brand new NeoVim setup.
 Of course I had to go through a few gotchas to get this to work, which I will share here for all those out there hacking around with this.

-## Installing PyEnv
+## Installing Pyenv

 The first thing I did was to ditch virtualenv and use Pyenv instead.
 I used homebrew to do that.